-- Materials include some prompts for students to use evidence when supporting their hypotheses and claims.
-For example, in the STEAM Learn By Doing, Chapter 6, Activity 1, students hypothesize which day will have the most rain and then collect and measure rain throughout the week.
+- The materials outline the DAPIC define, assess, plan, implement, and communicate process in the Teacher Program Guide Grades K-8 Science.
+The DAPIC presents a scaffold to help students use evidence to support claims.
+Teacher guidance in the Program Guide indicates that materials intend for teachers to use the DAPIC in practical investigations for students to communicate claims and solutions based on evidence. - Materials include prompts for students to use evidence when supporting their hypotheses and claims.
+For example, in the Learn By Doing STEAM Activity Reader Book Grade 1 Student Edition, Chapter 6, Activity 1, students hypothesize which day will have the most rain and then collect and measure rain throughout the week.
 The Analysis and Discussion of Results states, "Discuss which day had the least and the greatest amounts of rain.
 Ask them to point to the results on their bar chart."
-In the engineering activity in the Teachers Textbook, students create a possible solution to solve a problem.
-Students are prompted to collect evidence, analyze results and consider improvements.
-In the Steam Activity Guide, Force, Motion, and Energy Chapter, Activity, students work in small groups to recreate an experiment from the story, "What's Done is Done."
-Students then prove whether the results were accurate, and record a video of what happens when eggs are cooked and butter is melted.
-Next, students heat some milk and record the results.
-Lastly, materials state, "Discuss how your work evidence that some changes caused by heating or cooling can be reversed and some cannot." - In the Steam Activity Guide, Force, Motion, and Energy, Student Activity, students work in small groups to complete an activity.
-At the end of their activity, they will look through magazines and
+In the engineering activity in the Teacher Textbook Grade 1 Science, students create a possible solution to solve a problem.
+Students are prompted to collect evidence, analyze results, and consider improvements. - The materials prompt students to use evidence to support their claims.
+For example, in the STEAM Activity Guide - Grade 1 Student Edition, Force, Motion, and Energy Chapter Activity, students work in small groups to recreate an experiment from the story What's Done is Done.
+The materials state, "Discuss how your work evidences that some changes caused by heating or cooling can be reversed and some cannot."
+On the previous page, students are asked to make claims based on the same story.

-- books to discover other substances that can or cannot be changed by heating and cooling.
-Students then provide evidence for comments by giving references to what they read. - In the Learning by Doing STEAM Reader Teacher Edition, for example, in Chapter 5, Activity 7, Movement, the students are asked in the Discussion of Results section to discuss their results and identify important evidence and engage in scientific discussion.
-In the Teacher Textbook, in the Project Based Learning section in the back, students use evidence to support their claims.
+• In Chapter 5, Activity 7, Movement, of the Learn By Doing STEAM Activity Reader Book - Grade 1 Teacher Edition, the students are asked in the Discussion of Results section to discuss their results, identify important evidence, and engage in scientific discussion.
+In the Project-Based Learning section at the back of the Teacher Textbook - Grade 1 Science, students use evidence to support their claims.